Formation of Light-Emitting Defects in Ag-based Memristors: Nanofabrication and Experimental Setup

 The memristors are fabricated by conducting several technological steps.
 First, ultraviolet lithography is performed to define a series of macroelectrodes enabling electrical connection to the electrical instrumentation.
-These macroelectrodes (a set of two per memristor) are made of Au (thickness 70 nm) on top of a Ti adhesion layer (thickness 10 nm).
-Second, electron-beam lithography is used to define secondary electrodes connected to the macroelectrodes.
+This step uses a MJB4 Mask Aligner SUSS at a wavelength of 345 nm, and a power of about 15 mW$\cdot$cm$^{-2}$.
+Macroelectrodes (a set of two per memristor) are made of Au (thickness 70 nm) on top of a Ti adhesion layer (thickness 10 nm).
+Second, electron-beam lithography (Raith E-line Plus writer operated at 20 kV acceleration voltage and a current of about 20 pA) is conducted to define secondary electrodes connected to the macroelectrodes .
 They consist of two tapers with an opening angle of 90$^{\circ}$ facing each other and separated by a 300 nm gap.
-A 2 nm-thick Ti layer followed by a 50 nm-thick Ag layer is then evaporated on the patterned substrate prior to lifting off electrosensitive resist.
+A 2 nm-thick Ti layer followed by a 50 nm-thick Ag layer is then evaporated on the patterned substrate prior to lifting off the electrosensitive resist.
 Each Au macroelectrode is thus in electrical contact with the corresponding secondary Ag layer.
-Finally, a PMMA layer with a thickness of 160 nm is spin-coated across the entire surface of the glass coverslip.
-An optical microscope image of a sample and a typical scanning electron micrograph (SEM) of the gap area are shown in Fig.~\ref{Fig:setup}a and \ref{Fig:setup}b, respectively.
+All metallic layers are evaporated using a Plassys MEB400 operated at a pressure below 10$^{-7}$ mbar.
+The Au and Ag are deposited at 1 nm$\cdot$s$^{-1}$, and the Ti layer at 0.3 nm$\cdot$s$^{-1}$.
+Finally, a PMMA layer with a thickness of 160 nm is spin-coated across the entire surface of the glass coverslip with the help of Primus STT15 coater.
+An optical microscope image of a sample and a typical scanning electron micrograph (SEM) of the gap area are shown in Figures~\ref{Fig:setup}a and \ref{Fig:setup}b, respectively.
 Here, the coverslip was coated with a conductive resist to enable electron imaging.